- Evolutionary developmental biology

 - Developmental Approaches to Human Evolution.
 2016.
 JC Boughner & CP Rolian (Eds).
 This book (invited by Wiley) showcases leading-edge research in Evolutionary Developmental Anthropology.
 Wiley: Hoboken.

-- Marchiori MF, GV Packota, Boughner JC.
+- Marchiori DF, GV Packota, Boughner JC.
 2019.
 Three dimensional assessment of crown size and eruption space for developing third molars: Research techniques based on cone-beam computed tomography (CBCT).
 Invited book chapter.
-Methods in Molecular Biology, Special Odontogenesis volume.
-Springer.
-In press.
+In P. Papagerakis (Ed.), Methods in Molecular Biology: Odontogenesis.
+Springer. (pp. 341-356) Clifton, NJ: Springer.

 - Boughner JC, DML Cooper.
 2019.
 Silver-albumin tissue staining protocol to visualize odontogenesis in whole embryos.
 Invited book chapter.
-Methods in Molecular Biology, Special Odontogenesis volume.
-Springer.
-In press.
+In P. Papagerakis (Ed.), Methods in Molecular Biology: Odontogenesis.
+Springer. (pp. 197-210) Clifton, NJ: Springer.

 - Boughner JC.
 2016.
 The tooth of the matter: the Evo-Devo of phenotypic change.
 Developmental Approaches to Human Evolution.
 JC Boughner, CP Rolian (Eds). pp.35-60.
 Wiley: Hoboken.